scoronado12/Whats-desktop/README.md

 ==Priorities==

 I will continue reading the electron documentation and fix any issues that have been poping out in my terminal

+Tray icon - have something in the system tray so to tell the user that this is running

-Notifications - It's in the docs somewhere
+Notifications - It's in the Electron docs somewhere